CS126SP20/shredd/DEVELOPMENT.md

    - Add score on game screen (time elapsed since the game starts)
    - Need to detect collisions to end the game
    - Should make movements more precise
+- **5/3/20** Add test for blocks and fix block movements to not sway in middle
+   - To do:
+     - [ ] Detect collisions
+     - [ ] Draw score after game ends
+     - [ ] Add audio
+     - [ ] Maybe add sparks graphic for when the user loses